 Alicia McCullar is the Online Edition Editor for the Texas Tech Law Review and a 3L J.D. candidate graduating in May 2017.
 She is originally from Lubbock, Texas, and received her B.A. in Political Science from the University of San Diego in 2010.
 She also received her M.A. in Criminal Justice from Arizona State University in 2012.
 Currently, Alicia is the Vice President of the Tech Law Military Association, a member of Phi Delta Phi, and a member of the State Bar of Texas’s Pro Bono College.

-Alicia interned with Judge Robert L. Jones in the United States Bankruptcy Court for the Northern District of Texas, and, as a 2L, clerked at Field, Manning, Stone, Hawthorne & Aycock P.C. in Lubbock, Texas.
+As a 2L, Alicia clerked at Field, Manning, Stone, Hawthorne & Aycock P.C. in Lubbock, Texas.
 She also tutored Professor Rishi Batra’s Property course.
 Alicia provided tax preparation services with the Volunteer Income Tax Assistance program for the 2016 tax season.
 This summer, she worked for Chevron in Coraopolis, Pennsylvania.
-As a 3L, Alicia is interning at the United States Attorney’s Office in Lubbock.
+As a 3L, Alicia interned with the United States Attorney’s Office in Lubbock.